kiran94/dca-manager/README.md

 git remote add origin $(terraform output -raw github_repository_ssh_clone_url)
 ```

+*Note some coordination might be required here.
+Where the lambda function cannot be created without the zip file existing in the S3 location first.
+Therefore this may need to be at least uploaded to S3 first before `terraform apply` will complete successfully.*

 ### Code

 Assuming you are at the root of the repository.